animehunter123/copypasta2/README.md

 # Todo
 * REQ: make a Dockerfile(uses ubuntu2404 with apt install nodejs/npm/meteorjs)/docker-compose.yaml
 * FR: Make the Monaco TextArea to be modern font looking, its kinda meh atm, nerdfont fira would be cool
-* BUG: Is my server app using too much CPU?
-Not sure...